BesnikShala/Milestone-project-1/README.md

 -	I want to see the different services available and clearly understand which one is best for me.
 -	I would like to know indicative pricing to see if these services are something within budget.
 -	I would like as a first-time user to be able to see clear images of the previous work carried out and also provide social media links where this can be viewed at a third-party perspective.
--	I want to know if there are any first-time buyer offers available.
 -	I want to be able to get in touch with a member of staff to make an enquiry on pricing if the service is dependent on further information/insight.